-Develop projects that grow and diversify a sustainable coastal economy on both local and regional scales;
+Strengthen First Nations’ capacity to grow and diversify a sustainable coastal economy on both local and regional scales;

 We are committed to fully investing the economic development fund into communities over the next few years.
 As we complete the mandate of this fund, our Board and staff will maintain our high level of responsiveness to communities and will ensure the continued cost effectiveness of our operations.